amaank404/denver-api/README.md

 ## What's New
 ### 2.6.0b0
-* added new command line utilities
+* added new command line utilities.
-* added `denverapi.tools.cpicview` to view cpic type images from commandline
+* added `denverapi.tools.cpicview` to view cpic type images from commandline.
-* added `entrypoints` to all tools as scripts
+* added `entrypoints` to all tools as scripts.
+* added `pyelib` which makes libraries from caching funtions so they do not compile everytime they run.
+* added ability to `denverapi.autopyb.commands.pip` to be able to detect dependecies and do not run pip for no reason
-* added ability to `denverapi.tools.cpic_editor` to save cpic images to file
+* added ability to `denverapi.tools.cpic_editor` to save cpic images to file.
 ### 2.5.0
 * autopyb is added as a new auto building manager
 ### 2.4.1